discoverdata/datacamp-projects/visualizing-inequalities-in-life-expectancy/README.md

 ![](Figs/plot_2-1.png)

-**Note:** Most Africian countries are at the bottom left corner indicating that the life expectancy is lower whereas European and American countries are at top right corner while majority of the Asian are in the middle.
+**Note:** Most African countries are at the bottom left corner indicating that the life expectancy is lower whereas European and American countries are at the top right corner while the majority of the Asian countries are in the middle.

 Color by status